 The guitar is one of the easiest instruments to learn, and one of the most complex to master.
 There are so many different styles to choose from!
 Aside from the piano, it is also one of the best instruments for learning about music theory.
 I approach each student individually, working from the very first lesson to set reasonable goals and introduce practical techniques that are relevant to the music you want to play.
 I also seek to incorporate theory, technique, and improv into all of my lessons, allowing students to make connections about how and why the music works.
 Depending on how often you practice, you'll be able to start picking out and playing songs you love in no time.

 Many people believe that they are "tone deaf."
 Perhaps you were told this as a child.
 But true tone deafness is in fact quite rare, and many studies have shown that even those who struggle to match pitch can improve significantly with regular practice.
 All human beings have an innate capacity to sing.
-We do not have to all be Pavarotti or Alicia Keys in order to participate in the joy of singing, or to experience the numerous benefits of singing.
-Aside from offering singing workshops, I love working one-on-one with people to build both aural and vocal skills, and to help people to develop an authentic vocal style.
+We do not all have to be Pavarotti or Aretha Franklin in order to participate in the joy of singing, or to experience the numerous benefits of singing.
+Aside from offering singing workshops for groups, I love working one-on-one with people to help folks begin to develop an authentic vocal style and build both aural and vocal skills.
 Whether you want to improve your solo performances, or you just want to be able to sing more confidently in a group, I can help your find your voice.

 Music Theory 101

 Musicians who learned to sing or play music "by ear" often feel intimidated by music theory.
 After all, you don't have to know how to read or write in order to speak the language.
 However, learning the written language of music can open up new pathways for understanding, allowing you to engage your mind as well as your heart and body in your musical performances.
-Many people still consider the ability to read sheet music to be the mark of professional musicianship, and it is an important skill to have when collaborating with musicians who are classically trained.
-I work to make music theory relevant to each student's instrument and musical goals, building on what you already intuitively know to find ways to effectively fill in the gaps.
+Many people also still consider the ability to read sheet music to be an important marker of professional musicianship, and it is a crucial skill to have when collaborating with other musicians who are classically trained.
+I work to make music theory relevant to each student's instrument and musical goals, building on what you already intuitively know to find ways to efficiently fill in the gaps.

 Home Studio Recording